MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/General-C-AL-Programming-Format.md

 caps.latest.revision: 10
 manager: edupont
 ---
-# General C-AL Programming Format
+# General C/AL Programming Format
 To make it easy to maintain an application, you should follow a few strict guidelines when you write C/AL code.
 This section describes the general rules for:

 -   Spacing and indentation